Way2CU/Caracal-Template-Site/doc/preview.markdown

 ## Site title

-Any element with `preview-site-title` will have it's content changed to user provided value.
+Any element with `preview-site-title` class will have it's content changed to user provided value.
 On final site this value will be saved in language file under `site_title` language constant.